TIP: Turn Your Phone On Its Side For A Better Viewing Experience!

 This is most common with bowlers due to the repetitive nature of bowling, but batsmen also suffer repetitive injury most notably from standing in the same posture for long periods at a time as well as a tendency to always play the same shots.

-Low back pain that results from regular net training session are an example of overuse or chronic injury.
+Low back pain that results from regular net training sessions are an example of overuse or chronic injury.
 The injury usually starts as a niggling discomfort with increasing pain developing over time.

 It is also common for an overuse injury to develop into an acute traumatic injury where a succession of micro-traumas weakens the area making it more susceptible.